mBLIP: Efficient Bootstrapping of Multilingual Vision-LLMs: mBLIP

 \subsection{Architecture}

 We follow the modular BLIP-2 architecture \citep{li_blip-2_2023} depicted in Figure~\ref{fig:architecture}: A Query-Former (Q-Former) is an encoder-only transformer \citep{vaswani_attention_2017} with 32 learned query tokens as input: it contextualizes the query tokens -- via the cross-attention mechanism -- with the representations of the image patches encoded by a large (frozen) Vision Transformer (ViT) \citep{dosovitskiy_image_2020}.
-The visual tokens that are the output of the Q-Former are then projected into the LLM embedding space with a single linear projection matrix $\mathbf{W}_P \in \mathbb{R}^{h_v\times h_l}$, with $h_v$ and $h_l$ as hidden dimensions (i.e., embedding dimensionality) of the ViT and LLM, respectively.
+The visual tokens that are the output of the Q-Former are then projected into the LLM embedding space with a single linear projection matrix $\mathbf{W}_P \in \mathbb{R}^{h_v\times h_l}$, with $h_v$ and $h_l$ as hidden dimensions (i.e., embedding dimensionality) of the Q-Former and LLM, respectively.

-The alignment training on image captioning updates the parameters of the Q-Former (including the 32 query tokens) and the linear projection $\mathbf{W}_P$; all ViT and LLM parameters are kept frozen.
-Although the Q-Former (and the projection) has initially been trained via alignment to a monolingual English LLM, they are still \textit{visual} tokens (i.e., still encode the visual signal): we believe that as such they are not overly tailored to English and can therefore be effectively re-aligned to a different, multilingual LLM.
+During training, only the the Q-Former (including the 32 query tokens) and the linear projection $\mathbf{W}_P$ are updated; all ViT and LLM parameters are kept frozen.
+Although the Q-Former and projection have initially been aligned to a monolingual English LLM, they only produce \textit{visual} tokens: we believe that as such they are not overly tailored to English and can therefore be effectively re-aligned to a different, multilingual LLM.